nongrubl89/lil-weather-app/README.md

-A quick weather app to practice my react skillz
+A quick weather app to practice my react skills